lw8192/Red-Team-Rising/Web/README.md

   * [Sources](#sources)

 ## HTTP and HTTPS Checklist
-- [ ] Scan page with Wappanalyzer
+- [ ] Scan page with Wappanalyzer FireFox add-on
 - [ ] Scan for sub directories and pages - admin pages?, login pages?, file upload?, user input fields?
-- [ ] Check for a robots.txt page
+- [ ] Check for robots.txt, security.txt, sitemap.xml files
 - [ ] Test strength of encryption using nmap ssl-enum-ciphers script
 - [ ] Look for service name and version - searchsploit / google for exploits
-- [ ] Service specific scanners: wpscan, sqlmap
+- [ ] Service specific scanners: wpscan, Joomscan
 - [ ] Admin page - access misconfigs, login?
 - [ ] Log in pages - guess default creds, admin:admin, admin:password
 - [ ] File upload pages - what types of files are accepted?, what checks are being implemented? is there a value you can change to include a file?